 WIUX is Indiana University’s largest student media organization, specializing in radio broadcasting and web content.
-The Board of Directors, on-air staff, and organizational committees consist entirely of student volunteers.
-There are no paid positions at WIUX.
+The Board of Directors, on-air staff, and organizational committees consist entirely of students.
 WIUX’s two radio stations, 99.1 FM WIUX-LP Bloomington and B-Side Internet Radio, are on air 24 hours a day, 7 days a week.
 Student volunteers at WIUX come from a diverse range of academic majors, and any student is encouraged to apply to be a radio DJ or to serve on one or more of the many committees.

 Campus radio at IU has been around for over 50 years and has had thousands of students on the air and behind the scenes.
 WQAD, a carrier current AM radio station was founded in Wright Quadrangle at Indiana University in 1962.
 The studios were originally in Todd House and later in Elliott House.
 WQAD beamed its programming to Wright Quadrangle, Teter Quadrangle, Read Center, Forest Quadrangle and what was then known as the Graduate Residence Center (GRC); at the time of WQAD, Wright Quadrangle housed only men.
 WQAD broadcasted for the first time on 730 AM via carrier current throughout Wright Quad on January 5, 1963.
 The station was started by physics major Bill Weaverling, chemistry major Steve Peterson, and education major Jerry Pugh.